Healthy Meal Ideas and Recipes

 When our house is filled with junk, that's what we tend to eat.
 So in order to start anew, we've got to clean out our cabinets and the fridge and stock them with only good simple whole foods.
 I've put together a shopping list to make it easy.
 With this comes meal ideas and recipies.
 Once you have the ingredients and you get the hang of it, you can start to create your own recipies.

-Breakfast: water with lemon celery juice fruit with greens smoothie fruit salad
+Breakfast: water with lemon, celery juice, fruit with greens smoothie, fruit salad

-Lunch: salad Injera (Ethiopian sour flatbread)
+Injera (Ethiopian sour flatbread)

 wraps/nori